OLOG eNewsletter Term 1 Week 8

 Please read the latest Newsletter from Camp Australia.

 Do you require OSHC on the Pupil Free Days?
-Please refer to the attached flyers for information about booking a place on our Pupil Free Day Friday 7th March and / or Friday 11th March.
+Please refer to the attached flyers for information about booking a place on our Pupil Free Day on Friday 11th April 2025.

 Wednesday 21st of May – National Simultaneous Storytime.

 We’re excited to announce that our school will be participating in National Simultaneous Storytime again this year!
 This special event, where schools across Australia read the same book at the same time, celebrates the joy of reading and promotes literacy.
-This year’s book has been announced, and it’s Truck Cat by Deborah Frenkel and Danny Snell!
-A copy will soon be available in the library, so feel free to stop by and read it with your child in the morning.
-Stay tuned for more details.
+This year’s book, Truck Cat by Deborah Frenkel and Danny Snell, is now available in the library for you to read along with your child.

 The Premiers’ Reading Challenge is now underway and will run until 7th September.
-Forms will be given out by your child’s class teacher to help track reading progress at home.
-This is a great opportunity to encourage reading and celebrate the love of books as a family!
+Forms have been given out by your child’s class teacher to help track reading progress at home, and spares are kept in the library.
+This is a great opportunity to encourage reading and celebrate the love of books as a family.
+Please encourage your child to finish all 12 books and hand their form into the library to help their class be the first class to finish the reading challenge at OLOG.

 Our Mission: